 Mains from $29.50

-Rimrock Café, unlike the others on our list, in located in Creekside rather than Whistler Village.
+Rimrock Café, unlike the others on our list, the cafe is located in Creekside rather than Whistler Village.
 They too have a great range of seafood dishes but the menu also includes duck, lamb, elk and venison.

 Starters from $17